 I started out riding English so I’ll start with English boots first.

 English Riding Boots

-Also we’ve now talked about short and long riding boots a few times so we should go over that in more detail.
+We’ve now talked about short and long English riding boots a few times.
+Now I think we should go over that in more detail.

 English Riding Boots: Are Short or Long Riding Boots Better?

-This is why I started off with tall boots – I knew I wanted to compete and I didn’t want to invest in more than 1 pair of boots initially.
+This is why I started off with tall boots – I knew I wanted to compete and I didn’t want to invest in more than one pair of boots initially.

-For me this didn’t end up working because of my ankles so I got short boots with half chaps for training and then a pair of tall dress boots for competitions.
+For me this didn’t end up working because of my inflexible ankles.
+So I got short boots with half chaps for training and then a pair of tall dress boots for competitions.

-If you get the right pair of tall boots, then you can probably just get away with one pair for a while.
+If you get the right pair of tall boots (and have more flexible ankles than me!), then you can probably just get away with one pair for a while.

-Competitions (and of course satefy) are the only main restriction on which type of English boots you can buy.
-After that, it comes down to the other 3 things : budget, material and style.
+Competitions (and of course safety) are the main restriction on which type of English boots you can buy.
+After that, it comes down to the other 3 things: budget, material and style.